espressif/vscode-esp-idf-extension/docs_espressif/en/debugproject.rst

 You can see the output from GDB in the debug console and the openOCD output in the menu **View** -> **Output** -> Select **ESP-IDF** from dropdown output.

+This cover the basic functionality of the ESP-IDF extension.
+Take a look at the :ref:`Additional IDE Features<additional features>` documentation for more.

 What happens in the background ?
 -------------------------------------